gnunn-gitops/gitops-admin-plugin/README.md

 - No general editing capabilities beyond editing the yaml
 - Limited useability testing but suggestions for UI improvements definitely welcome!

+# Prequisites

+The following prerequisites are required to use this plugin:

+* OpenShift 4.12+
+* OpenShift GitOps 1.8+ or Argo CD 2.6+ (tested with OpenShift GitOps 1.9/Argo CD 2.7)

 ## Deployment on cluster

 The plugin can be installed from the manifests included in the `/manifests` folder using kustomize.